Debt and your home: Can an unsecured creditor take my house?

 Individual Voluntary Arrangement (IVA)

-An IVA is a formal agreement between you and your creditors to repay your debt through a series of monthly payments based on your income and expenditure, meaning you should always be able to afford your repayments.
-Most IVAS last 12 months and, at the end of your arrangement, any remaining debts will be written off.
+An IVA is a formal agreement between you and your creditors to repay your debt through a series of monthly payments based on your income and expenditure, meaning you should always be able to afford your monthly payments.
+They are only available in England, Wales, and Northern Ireland.

 Protected Trust Deed (PTD)